What is a short sale and how does it benefit you here in ?

-In this article we’ll dive into that question so you as a Phoenix Arizona home owner can tell what your options are during foreclosure or just if your home mortgage is underwater.
+In this article we’ll dive into that question so you as a Arizona home owner can tell what your options are during foreclosure or just if your home mortgage is underwater.

 What is a Short Sale and How Does it Benefit You?

 A short sale can be a smart way to mitigate foreclosure (here’s a great definition of what a foreclosure is in case you’re not sure) on a mortgage, although they can be difficult to attain in today’s market, they often prove to be a simpler way to resolve any debt left over from a loan.

 Short sales were really common in the market a couple years back when the flood of foreclosures hit the market… but as foreclosures have slowed down and home values have climbed back up a bit… lenders are a little less likely to offer a short sale as an option as they used to be (but they are still doing a lot of them!).

 Here are a few reasons you may want to consider short sale on your home

 You Avoid Foreclosure And The Harmful Effects Of It

 The best benefit of short sale is that you avoid a foreclosure on your home.
 Your mortgage lender accepts less than what is owed on your mortgage, leaving you without the debt that you cannot afford.

 Foreclosure can lead to all kinds of financial problems, starting with the inability to obtain a new loan for a home because a foreclosure stays on your credit record usually for up to 7 years.